Trekking in Chiang Mai: travel blogger’s recommendations.

 Gear to pack for your Chiang Mai trekking adventure

 Depending on the season you choose for your trekking adventure, it is crucial to bring everything that you may need on your trip.
 Obviously you’ll need some warm clothes in the dry season!
 Layers work well to peel off as the days warm up.
-And a comfortable backpack can make a big difference, especially if you’re going for long hikes.
+And a comfortable hiking backpack can make a big difference, especially if you’re going for long hikes.

 An insulated water bottle is essential, and consider a portable water filter too, especially if your hike is for a full-day or overnight.
 That way you can refill from natural streams as necessary and carry less water with you.

 Choose quality trekking shoes that have a good grip, and pair them with socks that will protect your feet from blisters and other foot-related injuries.
+These are the best hiking boots that are under $100 with all the pros and cons listed!

 Other great things to bring include a hat, sunscreen and insect repellant (made of natural ingredients if possible, so you don’t contaminate the environment), and a small first aid kit.